-- 1. Make sure that you have a set of compound signatures (.xcpd files) available touse as data points when calculating pH curves.
+- Menu Location Tools > pH Sensitivities... - 1.
+Make sure that you have a set of compound signatures (.xcpd files) available touse as data points when calculating pH curves.
 You will create these signatures using Compound Builder.
 They must satisfy the following criteria: - All of the compound signatures must have the same number of clusters, in the same order. - Each signature must have its valid pH set to the pH value from the signature's originating sample, via the Compound Details dialog.
 Use a single value instead of a range.